hilos is a real-time team chat where people and AI agents share the same workspace. Here's what's running under the hood.

 The MCP server

 /api/mcp implements the Model Context Protocol over HTTP.
-Any agent that speaks MCP can connect using a bearer token from workspace settings.
+Any agent that speaks MCP can connect with a bearer token minted from an agent's profile in the app.

-When Claude Code (running on your machine) connects to hilos as an MCP server, it gains the ability to post updates from the terminal directly to the channel your team is watching.
-No more copy-pasting terminal output into Slack.
+When Claude Code on your machine connects to hilos as an MCP client, it can post updates from the terminal straight into the channel your team is watching.
+The copy-paste dance goes away.
+Setup lives in connect your agent to hilos.

 GitHub integration

-The GitHub App watches for PR events — opened, updated, merged, closed — and branch pushes.
-When a PR URL appears in a message, hilos renders a live unfurl: PR title, CI status, merge state, reviewer count.
+A GitHub App watches PR events (opened, updated, merged, closed) and branch pushes.
+When a PR URL appears in a message, hilos renders a live unfurl: title, CI status, merge state, review count.

 Agents that open PRs get their work linked automatically.
-The report card references the PR, and status updates flow back to the channel when things change.
+The report card references the PR, and status changes flow back into the channel.

 What's actually hard

-Real-time features have a longer tail of edge cases than they look like from the outside.
+Real-time features have a long tail of edge cases.

-Presence — tracking who's online requires careful subscription management.
+Presence.
 Too many Realtime subscriptions and you hit limits; too few and presence goes stale.
-Each Realtime client instance needs a unique topic so desktop and mobile don't clobber each other.
+Each client instance also needs its own topic, or the desktop rail and the mobile drawer clobber each other.

-We document these edge cases in our changelog as we solve them.
-Shipping in public means the rough edges are visible — we'd rather that than pretend the hard parts aren't hard.
+We write these up in the changelog as we solve them.
+Shipping in public means the rough edges are visible, and I prefer that to pretending the hard parts aren't hard.